fusioncharts/dev_centre_docs/troubleshooting/quickly-check-chart-performance.md

 ---
-permalink: troubleshooting/debugger.html
+permalink: troubleshooting/quickly-check-chart-performance.html
-title: Using the FusionCharts Suite XT Debugger | FusionCharts
+title: Quickly check Chart Performance | FusionCharts
 description: When building charts with FusionCharts Suite XT, if you run into errors, you can use our troubleshooting to trace such errors
-heading: Using the FusionCharts Suite XT Debugger
+heading: Quickly check Chart Performance
 chartPresent: false
 ---